michaelmsonne/GitHubBackupTool/README.md

 There is send an email report to the specified email address when the backup is done with status and usefull information about the backup job and more information.

+You can also use the tool to backup all repositories of an organization of you created a personal access token with the right permissions under there.

+And the tool can also be used to backup all repositories of a user.

+Use it in a scheduled task to backup your repositories every day or week or month or whatever you want manually or automatically.

 # Email report sample: